Exclusive: Behind the scenes with Childish Gambino as he creates his psychedelic new AR app

 From live show to AR

-The visual themes in Algorythm, Glover explained, grew from a 2018 Childish Gambino show under a big dome at the artist’s PHAROS festival in Tapapakanga Regional Park in New Zealand.
+The visual themes, Glover explained, grew from a 2018 Childish Gambino show under a big dome at the artist’s PHAROS festival in Tapapakanga Regional Park in New Zealand.
 Immersive 3D imagery was projected on the top of the dome over the heads of the audience.
 “The app is an evolution of that idea,” Glover said.

-Actually, the PHAROS experience became a VR experience first, back in 2017.
+Actually, the Pharos experience became a VR experience first, back in 2017.
 But Glover became interested in the possibilities of AR for conveying the creative world around the music.
 “Augmented reality removes the barrier between the physical and digital world,” Glover said.

-The Algorythm app actually doesn’t enable a lot of interaction between the digital content and the real world content.
+The Pharos AR app actually doesn’t enable a lot of interaction between the digital content and the real world content.
 It does contain some interactive features—you can tap on the glyphs in the cave to activate them, for example.
 But the slow blending of the real world around you (as seen through the phone camera) into the world of the cave is compelling.
 It feels more like the gradual onset of a hallucinatory drug as opposed to the immediate occlusion and immersion you get when entering a VR experience.

-The Algorythm was designed by the creative agency MediaMonks with direction from Childish Gambino and his creative management team using Unity’s 3D engine.
+Pharos AR was designed by the creative agency MediaMonks with direction from Childish Gambino and his creative management team using Unity’s 3D engine.
 The movements of the human dancers in the cave derive from the movements of humans wearing motion capture (mo-cap) suites.
 The data collected from the sensors on the suits are then fed into the Unity engine where they’re used to animate the avatars.
 The people at Unity pitched in with technical assistance.

-Now Unity is out with a behind-the-scenes video showing the people and technology behind Algorythm.
+Now Unity is out with a behind-the-scenes video showing the people and technology behind Pharos AR.
 The company will be showing the video this week at its beachfront Cabana at Cannes Lions.
 The goal, Unity says, is to show brands and creative agencies how they can use AR to engage with their audiences in a new way.

 MediaMonks creative director Eric Wagliardo said Unity’s deep integration with Google’s ARCore framework was one of the key reasons his firm wanted to use the Unity engine.
 That integration allowed the app creators to build cloud anchors, which allow digital objects (like the portal into the cave) to be associated with places in the real world, explains Unity tech producer Sarah Stumbo.
 Those associations let users find digital objects in the same real-world place every time they point their camera there.
 In the app’s multiplayer mode the anchors allow all the players to find and interact with objects at specific places in the real world.

-The Algrorythm app already has more than 50,000 downloads at the App Store, Unity says, with a 4.9 out of 5 rating.
+The Pharos AR app already has more than 50,000 downloads at the App Store, Unity says, with a 4.9 out of 5 rating.

 Some brands have begun experimenting with augmented reality to communicate their aesthetic to customers.
 But most of the apps we’ve seen to date have focused on utility.
 Case in point is the Ikea AR app, which lets people place digital representations of Ikea products like chairs or tables within their real-life living rooms before buying.